Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Preliminary Performance

 \section{Preliminary Performance}

-Crossing muons were used to monitor the detector performance during the pure water run, throughout the injection period, and to track the stability of the WbLS after injection.
-This method demonstrates the stability of the detector during the pure water runs.
+Crossing muons were used to monitor the detector performance during the pure-water run and throughout the injection period, and are also used to track the stability of the WbLS after injection.
+This method demonstrates the stability of the detector performance during operation with pure water and provides a framework for monitoring the WbLS stability after injection.
+Crossing muons were used to monitor the detector performance during the pure-water run and throughout the injection period, and will be used to track the stability of the WbLS after injection.
+This method demonstrates the stability of the detector performance during operation with pure water and provides a framework for future monitoring of the WbLS stability.
 To select these events, the data analysis required that the bottom scintillator paddles be triggered in coincidence with the top paddle trigger.
 Fig.~\ref{fig:crossing_muon_pmts} shows an example of the crossing muon peaks observed in all, side and bottom PMTs.
 Two bottom PMTs (B1ch1 and B1ch9) and one side PMT (B2ch8) were inactive during this period, and these channels were excluded from the subsequent analysis.
 Each peak was fitted with a Gaussian function to extract the peak light yield, which was then used to monitor the stability of the 30T detector.

 Regular data taking continued throughout the injection, allowing the detector’s transition behavior to be observed in real time.
 The injection lasted approximately two hours and was deliberately performed slowly to ensure sufficient statistics for analysis.
 The PMT array was configured such that, in the pure water phase, the top two rows of side PMTs were positioned outside the Cherenkov cone.
 Consequently, once LS was introduced into the tank, a substantial increase in light yield was expected on the side PMTs.
 To study this transition, we selected muon events that passed through the top scintillator paddles and triggered the majority of PMTs, enabling statistically meaningful analysis on a minute-by-minute timescale.
 After the transition period, the analysis shifted to using crossing muons to monitor the detector’s long-term stability.